riboviz/riboviz/docs/prep-riboviz-config.md

 ## Configuration parameters

-`prep_riboviz.py` supports the following configuration parameters.
+`prep_riboviz` supports the following configuration parameters.
 All directory and file paths can be relative or absolute.
-If relative then they are relative to the directory `prep_riboviz.py` is invoked from.
+If relative then they are relative to the directory `prep_riboviz` is invoked from.

 | Parameter | Description |
 | --------- | ----------- |